Mekong: Course

-From the Golden Triangle tripoint, the Mekong turns southeast to briefly form the border of Laos with Thailand.

-Khon Pi Long is a series of rapids along a 1.6 km section of the Mekong River dividing Chiang Rai and Bokeo Province in Laos.
+From the Golden Triangle tripoint, the Mekong turns southeast form the border of Laos with Thailand for 920 km until the Khong Chiam district in northeastern Thailand.
+Khon Pi Long is a series of rapids along a 1.6 km section dividing Chiang Rai in Thailand and Bokeo province in Laos.
 The name of the rapids means 'where the ghost lost its way'.
 It then turns east into the interior of Laos, flowing first east and then south for some 400 km before meeting the border with Thailand again.
-Once more, it defines the Laos-Thailand border for some 850 km as it flows first east, passing the capital of Laos, Vientiane, then turns south.
-A second time, the river leaves the border and flows east into Laos soon passing the city of Pakse.
-Thereafter, it turns and runs more or less directly south, crossing into Cambodia.
+Once more, it defines the Laos–Thailand border for some 850 km as it flows first east, passing Vientiane, then turns south.
+A second time, the river leaves the border and flows east into Laos passing Pakse.

-At Phnom Penh the river is joined on the right bank by the river and lake system the Tonlé Sap.
-When the Mekong is low, the Tonle Sap is a tributary: water flows from the lake and river into the Mekong.
-When the Mekong floods, the flow reverses: the floodwaters of the Mekong flow up the Tonle Sap.
+The river turns and runs more or less directly south, crossing into Cambodia.
+At Phnom Penh the river is joined on the right bank by the river and lake system Tonlé Sap.
+When the Mekong is low, the Tonlé Sap is a tributary and it flows into the Mekong.
+When the Mekong floods, the flow reverses, with the floodwaters flowing up the Tonlé Sap.

-Immediately after the Sap River joins the Mekong by Phnom Penh, the Bassac River branches off the right (west) bank.
-The Bassac River is the first and main distributary of the Mekong.
+South of Phnom Penh, the Bassac River branches off the right (west) bank.
+The Bassac is the first and main distributary of the Mekong.
 This is the beginning of the Mekong Delta.
-The two rivers, the Bassac to the west and the Mekong to the east, enter Vietnam shortly after this.
-In Vietnam, the Bassac is called the Hậu River (Sông Hậu or Hậu Giang); the main, eastern, branch of the Mekong is called the Tiền River or Tiền Giang.
-In Vietnam, distributaries of the eastern (main, Mekong) branch include the Mỹ Tho River, the Ba Lai River, the Hàm Luông River, and the Cổ Chiên River.
+The two rivers, the Bassac to the west and the Mekong to the east, enter Vietnam shortly after this and the Mekong is called the Tiền River or Tiền Giang.
+Additional distributaries include Mỹ Tho River, Ba Lai River, Hàm Luông River, and Cổ Chiên River.